Ethos-Horizons/Ethos-Horizons-Website/README.md

 2. Run the SQL commands from the setup instructions to create tables
 3. Add your environment variables
 4. Access the CMS at `/admin` route

+**Note:** The CMS currently manages blog posts and portfolio items only.
+Pricing and chatbot management have been removed as they will be handled in separate applications.

 ## 📧 Contact